Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

 Over a dozen hot spring spa hotels are located in Jinshan town, but the best of Jinshan’s hot springs are along Provincial Highway 2a (陽金公路 or Yangjin Highway), the highway that descends from Yangmingshan to Jinshan, just a few kilometers out of town.

-This is where you’ll find luxurious Tienlai Hot Spring Resort, one of the most famous hot spring spas in Taiwan.
 We personally love the simple outdoor pool at Yangmingshan Resort (陽明山水溫泉會館, pictured above), which has one of the best mountain views from a hot spring that we’ve seen in Taiwan.

 6. Wulai Hot Spring (烏來溫泉)